 Members of the graduate (advanced degree) faculty play a pivotal role in the delivery of TST's graduate programs in teaching, student supervision, examinations, directing theses, serving on various program and administrative bodies and, more generally, sharing in the responsibility for the excellence in graduate theological education.
-Graduate faculty membership also carries with it the appointment to the GCTS.
+Academic appointments are made consistent with the Guidelines for Graduate Faculty Appointments and UofT's Policy and Procedures on Academic Appointments.